disa6302/APESDF17/README.md

 Execution:

-Clone the repository to your local machine, run make to get dlinkedlist and cbuffer executables
+Clone the repository to your local machine and run make to get dlinkedlist and cbuffer executables